Copyright 1994 - 2023 Bill's Bible Basics

 2 Thessalonians 2:3, KJV

-Those words "falling away" are derived from the Greek word "apostasia", which is defined as "a falling away, defection or apostasy".
-There are many reasons regarding why so many people are falling away -- or stumbling -- from the true faith and doctrines of the Bible, but this topic is amply discussed in other articles; so I will not dwell upon it here.
+Those two words "falling away" are derived from the Koine Greek word "apostasia", which is defined as "a falling away, defection or apostasy".
+There are many reasons regarding why so many people are falling away -- or stumbling -- from the true faith and doctrines of the Bible.
+However, this topic is amply discussed in other articles; so I will not dwell upon it here.
 Jesus then continued to warn against those people who would offend His little ones by saying the following:

 "Woe unto the world because of offences! for it must needs be that offences come; but woe to that man by whom the offence cometh!"